-We maintain our cash balance in a single account at SunTrust Bank.
+We maintain our cash balance in two accounts at Fourth Capital Bank and one account at SunTrust Bank.
 Amounts at each institution are insured up to \$250,000 by the Federal Deposit Insurance Corporation.
-At June 30, 2020, we did not have any cash that was uninsured.
+At June 30, 2021, we did not have any cash that was uninsured.